minprog/programmeren-1/problems/cs50/greedy/index.md

 	int amount = 32;
 	int count = 0;

-After those two lines, you might implement the algorithm using the pseudocode above.
-Use `printf` from the Standard I/O library to output your answer.
+After those two lines, you might implement the algorithm based on the procedure that you came up with.
+Use `printf` from the Standard I/O library to output your final answer.
 Ask for help where needed!

-> Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an integer followed by `\n`.
+> Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an *integer* followed by `\n`.

 ### 3. Testing